Pasta: Cooking

 Pasta, whether dry or fresh, is eaten after cooking it in hot water.
 For Italian pasta, which is unsalted, salt is added to the cooking water.
-This is not the case for Asian wheat noodles, such as udon and lo mein, which are made from salty dough.
+This is not the case for Asian wheat noodles, such as udon and lo mein, both of which are made from salty dough.

 In Italy, pasta is often cooked to be al dente, such that it is still firm to the bite.
 This is because it is then often cooked in the sauce for a short time, which makes it soften further.

 There are a number of urban myths about how pasta should be cooked.
 In fact, it does not generally matter whether pasta is cooked at a lower or a higher temperature, although lower temperatures require more stirring to avoid sticking, and certain stuffed pasta, such as tortellini, break up in higher temperatures.
 It also does not matter whether salt is added before or after bringing the water to a boil.
 The amount of salt has no influence on cooking speed.

+Common ingredients to cook Italian pasta with include tomatoes, cheese and olive oil.

 Sauce

 Pasta is generally served with some type of sauce; the sauce and the type of pasta are usually matched based on consistency and ease of eating.
-Northern Italian cooking uses less tomato sauce, garlic and herbs, and béchamel sauce is more common.
 However, Italian cuisine is best identified by individual regions.
-Pasta dishes with lighter use of tomato are found in Trentino-Alto Adige and Emilia-Romagna regions of northern Italy.
+Northern Italian cooking uses less tomato, garlic and herbs, and béchamel sauce is more common.
+Thus, pasta dishes with lighter use of tomato are found in Trentino-Alto Adige and Emilia-Romagna regions of northern Italy.
 In Bologna, the meat-based Bolognese sauce incorporates a small amount of tomato concentrate and a green sauce called pesto originates from Genoa.
 In central Italy, there are sauces such as tomato sauce, amatriciana, arrabbiata and carbonara.

 Tomato sauces are also present in southern Italian cuisine, where they originated.
 In southern Italy more complex variations include pasta paired with fresh vegetables, olives, capers or seafood.
 Varieties include pasta alla Norma, pasta con i peperoni cruschi, pasta con le sarde, spaghetti aglio, olio e peperoncino (lit. 'spaghetti with garlic, [olive] oil and peperoncino') and spaghetti alla puttanesca.

 Pasta can be served also in broth (pastina, or stuffed pasta, such as tortellini, cappelletti and agnolini) or in vegetable soup, typically minestrone or bean soup (pasta e fagioli).